themohitgupta/Restro/README.md

 # To Run This Project

 # Step 1
-Install Nodejs, MongoDB and yarn
+Install Nodejs v16, MongoDB and yarn

 # Step 2
 open project in vs code